Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 ## Why do people give/ask for Administrator?

-!!! quote ""
-    *If this permission is so dangerous, why do people give it to bots?
-And why do Bot-developers ask for it?*
+!!! quote "If this permission is so dangerous, why do people give it to bots?
+And why do Bot-developers ask for it?"

 Well, this can have different reasons, which I will cover some of here.